djpiper28/acr122u-c-sdk/README.md

 sudo cp /usr/include/PCSC/* /usr/include/
 ```

+I have realised this ^^ is not needed and is due to my incompotence, I will not fix this
+though.

 You also need to install `acsccid` for the ACR122U then remove pn533
 after connecting it.
 ```bash